Shelley Collins, flutist

 Can I afford lessons?

 • I try to price lessons reasonably for our hardworking Mississippi families.
-Additionally, some of my college students, under my supervision, teach private lessons at a lower price.
 Please contact me and we'll see what's best for you.

 My busy child is in many activities.
 How about lessons every other week?